-The Sandhills boasts a wide range of ecosystems–spanning from marshes to dry upland vegetated sand dunes.
+The Sandhills boasts a wide range of ecosystems–spanning from marshes to dry upland vegetated dunes.
 Because of this variety, the wildlife that makes their home in this landscape are plentiful and diverse.
 Insects, fish, amphibians, reptiles, birds, and mammals all occupy the many Sandhill ecological communities.

 Scavengers clean up the abundance of animal feces as well as dead animal carcasses.
 They are also responsible for aerating the soils–enabling a diverse population of plants to survive.
-Blow flies, flesh flies, dung beetles, and carrion beetles are all scavenging insects.
+Blowflies, flesh flies, dung beetles, and carrion beetles are all scavenging insects.
 The American burying beetle is an endangered carrion beetle that makes its home in the Sandhills.
 Nebraska has one of the highest populations of this insect.

 Insects in the Sandhills are diverse and abundant.
 “Insects are major connectors between different species…By consuming large quantities of plants and other plant parts on the one hand, and by being consumed in enormous amounts by vertebrates [and invertebrates] on the other hand, insects in great part determine the structural relationship between larger organisms” (An Atlas of the Sand Hills).
 They all, whether beneficial or a pest to the human population, make up a unique web of flora and fauna that is the Sandhills.

 Lake fisheries in the Sandhills can be divided further into alkaline lakes and freshwater lakes.
-Many Sandhill lakes are too alkaline to support a fish population.
+Many Sandhill lakes are too salty to support a fish population.
 Fish species adapted to alkaline habitats include yellow perch, grass pickerel, northern pike, and black bullhead.
 Freshwater lake species include largemouth bass, bluegill, yellow perch, black crappie, walleye, channel catfish, and northern pike.
-These fisheries are of special interest to anglers across the state and beyond.
+These fisheries are of particular interest to anglers across the state and beyond.

 Reptiles and Amphibians

 The tiger salamander is the only species of salamander found in the sandhills.
-These unique creatures can many times be found far away from water in rodent burrows, however, water is necessary for the larval stage of the species.
-Similarly, toads can be found in drier areas, but also uses temporary ponds for breeding.
-The great plains toad and the plains spadefoot toad are grassland species and are found after heavy thunderstorms in the spring and summer.
-The rocky mountain toad prefers more permanent water habitats and can be found in gardens, under and around buildings, along rivers and streams, and in blowouts.
-The cricket frog is an eastern Sandhills species and can be found along rivers; while the chorus frog is distributed throughout the Sandhills and breeds in marshes, ditches, and permanently flooded areas.
-True frogs, such as the bullfrog and the northern leopard frog can be found in the marshes, lakes, and streams of the eastern Sandhills.
+These unique creatures can many times be located far away from water in rodent burrows; however, water is necessary for the larval stage of the species.
+Similarly, toads can live in drier areas, but also use temporary ponds for breeding.
+The Great plains toad and the plains spadefoot toad are grassland species and emerge after heavy thunderstorms in the spring and summer.
+The rocky mountain toad prefers the more permanent water habitats located in gardens, under and around buildings, and along rivers and streams.
+Frog species live along rivers, streams, marshes, and lakes across the region.
+Species include the cricket frog, chorus frog, bullfrog, and northern leopard frog.

 The Sandhills serve as a migratory highway for many bird species.
 Among these are the common loon, grebes, American White Pelican, cormorant, bitterns, herons, egrets, herons, swans, geese, ducks, bald eagles, hawks, a wide variety of shorebirds, cranes, hummingbirds, flycatchers, wrens, kinglets, thrushes, warblers, sparrows, and finches.
 Wintering birds species include rough-legged hawk, gyrfalcon, snowy owl, northern shrike, tree sparrow, dark-eyed junco, snow bunting, common redpoll, and evening gross beak.
 Birds that live in the sandhills all year long include several species of raptors, wild turkey, northern bobwhite, mourning dove, swallows, and numerous songbirds.
-Grassland birds that make the Sandhills their home include raptors, greater prairie chicken, sharp-tailed grouse, sandpipers, burrowing and short-eared owls. horned lark, dickcissel, sparrows, longspurs, bobolinks, and meadowlarks.
+Grassland birds that make the Sandhills their home include raptors, greater prairie chicken, sharp-tailed grouse, sandpipers, burrowing and short-eared owls, horned lark, dickcissel, sparrows, longspurs, bobolinks, and meadowlarks.

 Sandhills’ bird species that are of particular concern for conservation by the Sandhills Task Force and its partners include black-billed cuckoo, black-billed magpie, black tern, burrowing owl, Ferruginous hawk, loggerhead shrike, long-billed curlew, piping plover, short-eared owl, Sprague’s pipit, whooping crane, Bell’s vireo, trumpeter swan, the greater prairie chicken, and many migratory grassland nesting birds.
 These birds are the most at-risk species found in the Sandhills as defined by the Natural Legacy Project.